tejas-kale/data_engineering_zoomcamp/homework/week_3/README.md

     *Answer*: False

 8. Write a `SELECT count(*)` query FROM the materialised table you created.
 How many bytes does it estimate will be read?
 Why?

+   *Answer*: The number of rows in a table is stored in the table metadata by BigQuery.
+Hence, the query select count(*) does not incur any cost and we see the message This query will process 0B when run.
+If we add a where clause to the query then BigQuery will need to scan the whole table or a segment of it (based on partitioning and clustering) and hence the query won’t be free.